 Archives can give you real insight as to what happened—and then some.

-But not all archival programs are created equal.
+However, not all archival programs are created equal.
 If you’re like many of the companies we start working with, your archives are likely relegated to a collection of cardboard boxes in a service closet with little to no organization—let alone metadata to help you search.
 But the contents of these boxes can prove to be a proverbial gold mine for those golden nuggets.

 Say your organization has gone through an archival overhaul by professionals who have digitized those boxes and tagged your metadata.
 Someone within the organization who is searching for a story about a specific time in your company’s history can plug names and dates into your archives system and come up with quick, easy results.
 What you discover could be far more than you anticipated, thanks to the work of archivists.

-A well-maintained archives with a great digital system can also pull up related visual artifacts that might show a new side to the story—you might find an old photograph, for example, or an original of what you once thought to be a lost document.
+A well-maintained archive with a great digital system can also pull up related visual artifacts that might show a new side to the story—you might find an old photograph, for example, or an original of what you once thought to be a lost document.
 Either way, what you find could add a whole new element to your objective.

 When you leverage your archives to inspire or corroborate your storytelling (and know where to look and what connections to make), not only can you find artifacts that will help bring your story to life, but you also can find the actual piece of history that sparked the story in the first place.
 If that doesn’t make for a more interesting anecdote, we’re not sure what does.